Things to Do

 There are two parks/playgrounds on Fripp.

 Visit Hannah’s park, which is closest to the entrance of the island.
-The park has playground equipment, benches and tables ready for your picnic, a butterfly garden and waste bags for your pets.
+The park has playground equipment, benches and tables ready for your picnic.
+A butterfly garden and waste bags for your pets are also available.
 Hannah’s Park was named after a young girl named Hannah who lived on Fripp with her mother and brother and who loved her island and its playgrounds.
 In 2016, she lost her battle from a waterborne disease and the park was dedicated in her name.

 Davis Love Park